Sarmen: Career

 His poetry was characterized by romanticism, patriotism, optimism and an appeal to the traditions of Armenian folk epic.
 He was the author of the text of the state anthem of the Armenian SSR.

 Honors and awards

 Sarmen was awarded the title of Honored Cultural Worker of the Armenian SSR in 1967.
-He also received three orders and several medals for his literary contributions, some of them are Order of the Red Star and Order of the Badge of Honour.
+He also received three orders and several medals for his work, including Order of the Red Star, Order of the Badge of Honour, and the Order of the October Revolution.